Mira Ariel

-Mira Ariel is a professor of linguistics at Tel Aviv University, specializing in pragmatics.
+Mira Ariel (Hebrew: מירה אריאל) is a professor of linguistics at Tel Aviv University, specializing in pragmatics.
 A pioneer of the study of information structure, she is best known for creating and developing Accessibility Theory.

 Education and career

 After completing a BA in linguistics and English literature at Tel Aviv University in 1976, Ariel studied at the University of Pennsylvania, where she graduated with an MA in 1978.
 Ariel returned to Tel Aviv University in 1979 to pursue her PhD studies.
 She was advised by Tanya Reinhart and Ellen Prince and was awarded her PhD in 1986 with a dissertation entitled, Givenness marking.
 She subsequently spent a brief period as honorary research fellow in sociolinguistics at the University of London.

 Ariel was hired as Lecturer at Tel Aviv University in 1988 and spent her whole career there, reaching the rank of full professor in 2006.

 Honors

 From 2018 to 2019, she served as President of the Societas Linguistica Europaea.

 In 2021 she was elected as a member of the Academia Europaea.